-For age bracket specific practice plans and other soccer drills, visit our drills directory.
-Also, in the box below, are some new soccer practice plans for groups and individuals:
+For age bracket specific practice plans and other soccer drills, visit our soccer drills directory.
+Also, in the box below, are some new soccer practice plans and videos for teams and individuals:

 When you don't have soccer practice or you're getting ready for the season, here's a good individual soccer training routine: